-Introduction and Background to Pride and prejudice
+Introduction and Background to Pride and Prejudice

 The novel, “Pride and prejudice” was one of the most popular published novels by Jane Austen.
 It was her first composed novel with title “First Impression” in1997 but unluckily it was rejected by publishers.
-The main reason for the rejection was her feminine gender and her first work.
+The main reason for the rejection was her feminine gender, and moreover her first work.
 The work was rewritten in 1812 that is representative of the mature Austen and published in 1813 with another title “Pride and Prejudice”.
 In its first publication, 1500 copies were published and became famous among readers.

 Pride and Prejudice and other Austen’s works could not get attention of critics during her lifetime.
 Few critics went through her works and they did not produce any written critical comments on her works.